begmaroman/towns-chat-history-bot/README.md

 - Run on an always-on host so the in-memory cache stays warm between summaries.
 - Secure the webhook endpoint behind HTTPS and ensure Towns can reach the exposed URL.
 - Monitor OpenAI usage to stay within rate limits and quotas.

+## TODO:
+- Improve hard messages limits
+- Update timeframe if there are too many messages and inform user about it